gavinjalberghini/Unity-Mentorship-2021/README.md

 Tech Stack: What technologies are we using?
 - Our Unity enviornment will leverage Bolt visual scripting to ease development learning curves.
 - PS4 controller integration
-- Maybe database?
-If not, then local storage.
-- Miles & Nathan not particularly interested in kinect.